AWcoder/MisfitsUnited/README.md

 - 2nd Place: $50 (12.5%)

-Additionally $200 (50%) will be rolled over each year into a side pot ("The Empire Pot") that will be awarded to the first team to win back to back championships.
+Additionally, $200 (50%) will be rolled over each year into a side pot ("The Empire Pot") that will be awarded to the first team to win back to back championships.

 Payouts will occur using leaguesafe.com